jj240396/Web-Crawler/README.md

 # Web-Crawler
-A web-crawler to scrape data from apps google play store and get the following attributes -
+A web-crawler to scrape data from apps on google play store and get the following attributes -

 1) Name
 2) App Group